2001 Shell Championship Series: Queensland 500, Queensland

-The 1st 2 driver Enduro threw up plenty of thrills and spills and a dramatic ending.
-The heavens opened causing a huge thunderstorm as Steven Johnson and Paul Radisich won the race in the gravel trap but was lucky as the red flag came out, putting the result to the previous lap.
-Russell Ingall and Larry Perkins finish 2nd and Todd Kelly and Greg Murphy 3rd.
-Mark Skaife and Jason Bright finish 4th even though they had oil on the screen for some of the race.
+The first two-driver Enduro provided plenty of thrills, spills, and a dramatic ending.
+A huge thunderstorm hit as Steven Johnson and Paul Radisich won the race from the gravel trap, but they were lucky as the red flag came out, reverting the result to the previous lap.
+Russell Ingall and Larry Perkins finished 2nd, while Todd Kelly and Greg Murphy took 3rd.
+Mark Skaife and Jason Bright finished 4th, despite having oil on the screen for part of the race.

 Winton, Victoria

-Russell Ingall put his championship fight another step further as he takes his first round win of the season and also claims his first pole position of his career.
-Greg Murphy wins Race 1 but a slow pit-stop in Race 2 puts him 6th but still finished 2nd overall for the weekend.
-Mark Skaife finished 3rd overall for the weekend after starting 15th after a horror qualifying.

-Marcos Ambrose was the fastest ford over the weekend as he passed car after car after he ran off-road on the first corner.
+Russell Ingall took another step forward in his championship fight by securing his first round win of the season and claiming his first pole position of his career.
+Greg Murphy won Race 1, but a slow pit stop in Race 2 dropped him to 6th, though he still finished 2nd overall for the weekend.
+Mark Skaife finished 3rd overall after starting 15th following a poor qualifying session.
+Marcos Ambrose was the fastest Ford of the weekend, passing car after car after running off-track on the first corner.

 V8 Supercar 1000, Bathurst, New South Wales

-Mark Skaife put one hand on the championship after his win at Bathurst with Tony Longhurst. the drive of the day went to Brad Jones and John Cleland who started 21st and finished 2nd even despite radio dramas that meant that Cleland didn't come in under safety car.
-They lost out by a couple of seconds.
-Todd Kelly and Greg Murphy finished 3rd after running in the top 3 all day.
-They could have won if Todd didn't spin on a slippy track coming into the last pitstop at the chase.
-Russell Ingall overtook Jason Bright into 2nd place of the championship when Jason didn't finish with Tomas Mezera.
-Russell and Larry Perkins led coming into the final pitstop but Larry crashed when coming into the pit lane; damaging the front spoiler.
+Mark Skaife took a significant step toward the championship with his win at Bathurst alongside Tony Longhurst.
+The Drive of the Day award went to Brad Jones and John Cleland, who started 21st and finished 2nd, despite radio issues that caused Cleland to miss the safety car period.
+They lost out by just a few seconds.
+Todd Kelly and Greg Murphy finished 3rd, having stayed in the top 3 all day.
+They could have won if Todd hadn't spun on a slippery track coming into the last pit stop at the chase.
+Russell Ingall overtook Jason Bright for 2nd place in the championship after Jason failed to finish alongside Tomas Mezera.
+Russell and Larry Perkins led heading into the final pit stop, but Larry crashed while entering the pit lane, damaging the front spoiler.
 They eventually finished 8th.
-Pole position man Marcos Ambrose went back though the field until he over cooked it coming into pit land at the first pit stop and got stuck in the gravel.
-He eventually retired.
-Greg Ritter and Cameron McLean finished 4th after a great race with a fast car.
-Paul Radisich and Steven Johnson retired with an engine failure during a safety car.
+Pole-sitter Marcos Ambrose fell through the field, and after overcooking his entry into the pit lane at the first stop, he got stuck in the gravel and retired.
+Greg Ritter and Cameron McLean finished 4th after a strong race with a fast car.
+Paul Radisich and Steven Johnson retired due to an engine failure during a safety car period.

 Boost Mobile V8 International, Pukekohe, New Zealand

-In the first ever overseas event for the series, Greg Murphy collected maximum points on home turf.
-Mark Skaife collects the championship in the first race when he finished ahead of Russell Ingall who had a number of problems with the gearbox.
-Marcos Ambrose finished 3rd but didn't have the pace of the leading Holdens.
+In the first-ever overseas event for the series, Greg Murphy earned maximum points on home turf.
+Mark Skaife clinches the championship in the first race, finishing ahead of Russell Ingall, who faced several gearbox issues.
+Marcos Ambrose finished third but lacked the pace of the leading Holdens.